 • Have regular access to the Internet*

-• Can devote four (4) hours each week to the program
+• Can devote two- four hours each week to the program

-During our application review, we look for participants who: (1) Demonstrate a commitment to the program and its goals; (2) Are passionate about developing their leadership and cross-cultural communication skills; (3) Have an open-minded attitude and are willing to learn from others; (4) Have a demonstrated interest in civic engagement; (5) Have not had extensive travel experience.
+During our application review, we look for participants who: (1) Demonstrate a commitment to the program and its goals; (2) Are passionate about developing their leadership and cross-cultural communication skills; (3) Have an open-minded attitude and are willing to learn from others; (4) Have not had extensive travel experience.

 Alumni of The Experiment Digital are ineligible to participate in a second Experiment Digital program.
 Alumni are invited to apply as Digital Peer Mentors—to inquire about the Digital Peer Mentor role, please email [email protected].